Templates·Coaching·Onboarding

 Design ruleRequired fields should be the ones you literally cannot proceed without.
 Everything else — the fields that produce richer context but aren't strictly necessary — should stay optional.
 Every additional required field is a place a hesitant client can abandon the form entirely.

-Why the "main goal" question should be dynamic
+Why the "main goal" question benefits from conversational delivery

 Step-by-step: get this live